GranBan/granthbangard_data-science_portfolio/Cricket T20 Win Probability Predictor/README.md

 - Calibration was evaluated with the calibrator fit on the test set itself; a three-way split would remove this optimism bias
 - The model degrades on extreme last-ball scenarios (15+ runs off one ball), a genuine edge case with sparse historical precedent
 - Venue isn't meaningfully used at inference time in the deployed app, since exact venue input isn't practical for a casual user
+- The Render free-tier backend still experiences a cold start on first request after inactivity; only the frontend's cold start was eliminated by the migration

 </details>